signalkraft/mypyllant-component/docs/docs/index.md

 After setting up the integration, you can configure it further in Settings :material-arrow-right: Devices & Services :material-arrow-right: myVAILLANT :material-arrow-right: Configure.

+!!! warning

+    The integration fetches limited data by default, to avoid running into quota errors, or generating unnecessary errors (when trying to fetch data that' not available for your system).

+    If you have data that's available in the myVAILLANT app, but not the integration, you probably need to modify the integration options starting with `Fetch XYZ`.

 ### Seconds between updates

 :   Wait interval between updating (most) sensors.
 The energy data and efficiency sensors are controlled by the next option.